fhdsl/Intermediate_R/docs/index.md

 # About this Course

 ## Curriculum

 The course continues building programming fundamentals in R programming and data analysis.
 You will learn how to make use of complex data structures, use custom functions built by other R users, creating your own functions, and how to iterate repeated tasks that scales naturally.
 You will also learn how to clean messy data to a Tidy form for analysis, and conduct an end-to-end data science workflow.

 ## Target Audience

 The course is intended for researchers who want to continue learning the fundamentals of R programming and how to deal with messy datasets.
 The audience should know how to subset dataframes and vectors and conduct basic analysis, and/or have taken our [Intro to R course](https://github.com/fhdsl/Intro_to_R).

+## Offerings

+This course is taught on a regular basis at Fred Hutch Cancer Center through the Data Science Lab.
+Announcements of course offering can be found [here](https://hutchdatascience.org/training/).
+If you wish to follow the course content asynchronously, you may access the course content on this website and [exercises and solutions on Posit Cloud](https://posit.cloud/content/8236252).
+The Posit Cloud compute space can be copied to your own workspace for personal use, or you can access the [exercises and solutions on GitHub](https://github.com/fhdsl/Intermediate_R_Exercises).